willdurand/willdurand.github.io/_posts/2015-01-16-rethinking-my-life-on-the-internets.markdown

 I often **carefully** chose what I put online: comments, documents, pictures, etc. I wrote _often_ here because it took me a while to **educate myself**, to **learn and understand** the implications of my behavior on Internet.
-I started using Internet when I was 18_-ish_, because of my studies to be honest, because I was not much interested in anything over IP at that time.
+I started using Internet when I was 18_-ish_, because of my studies to be honest, since I was not much interested in anything over IP at that time.

 ## Fighting Technology Enslavement